 Kol Ami holds family-friendly holiday celebrations throughout the year that are suitable for everyone, age 0 to 99!
 Join Rabbi Gilah and lay leaders as we journey each year through the rich calendar of Jewish holidays:

-High Holidays: Our inspiring services are usually led by Rabbi Gilah and lay leaders in the Sanctuary of the Unitarian Universalist Church of Arlington.
-Details are available on our High Holidays page by the beginning of August.
+High Holidays: Our inspiring services are led by Rabbi Gilah and lay leaders in the Sanctuary of the Unitarian Universalist Church of Arlington.

 Sukkot: Each year Kol Ami builds a Sukkah and holds a family-friendly Sukkot program and potluck dinner in the backyard of a nearby congregant.

 Simchat Torah: We celebrate reading the end of the Torah and then immediately begin again, in a cycle that began millennia ago and that continues today.
 We dance, we sing, we rejoice!
 Then we join together for a potluck meal.

 Chanukah: Join us for an old-fashioned Chanukah party!
 We light Chanukah menorahs and sing songs.
 We eat latkes and other veggie potluck food.
 Dreidel tables and other crafts are on hand, and Rabbi Gilah usually leads a program, hosts a quiz show, or directs a Chanukah play.
 Community members bring their own Chanukah menorahs and candles to add to the light.